 - Permanent paralysis of both limbs

-- Any other cases as defined by a licensed physician and approved by the Board of Trustees
+- Other cases defined as complete and permanent disabilities by a licensed physician and approved by the Board of Trustees

 Calculate HDMF Contributions Quickly & Accurately